|Best overall hydration pack||Osprey Raptor 10 Bike Hydration Bike Backpack||Check Price||

 2. How much water do you want to carry in your hydration bladder?

 Water weight is an important consideration when choosing the best hydration pack for you.
 A seasoned hiker going for a day-long climb might do best with a larger, 3-liter hydration bladder.
-A marathon runner, on the other hand, might prefer a less cumbersome waist pack that holds a single bottle the runner can sip from between hydration stations (where they can also refill).
+A marathon runner, on the other hand, might prefer a less cumbersome waist pack that holds a single bottle the runner can sip from between water stations (where they can also refill).

 3. What other features do you want in an outdoor backpack?

 Before making a purchase, consider what extra features the outdoor backpack has to offer.
-Some hydration packs come with similar features to daypacks, with extra pockets and loops for storage.
+Some hydration backpacks come with similar features to daypacks, with extra pockets and loops for storage.
 This is optimal for carrying snacks on long treks when you’ll need to fuel up along the way.
 Other features of the outdoor gear may include shut-off bite valves to prevent leaks, disconnecting tubes to simplify refills, and multiple portals for easy straw placement.

 4. How comfortable is the day pack for you to carry?

 Finally, make sure you feel comfortable carrying the day pack.
-If possible, try it on to make sure the hydration pack fits properly on your body.
+If possible, try it on to make sure the hydration backpack fits properly on your body.
 Give it a test run while you’re biking, running, or hiking—something that’s comfortable while you’re standing still doesn’t always feel so great when it’s jostling around during a run.
 Check that the backpack comes with a hip belt (most do) to relieve pressure on your shoulders.

 The best hydration pack